 Burnley High School transferred to EPT in April 2020 as part of a rebrokerage.
-This is a small to medium sized secondary school situated in Burnley.
+This is a small to medium sized secondary school situated in Burnley with a PAN of 600.

 Public benefit

 In setting the objectives, and planning the activities, the Trustees have given careful consideration to the Charity Commission's general guidance on public benefit and to its supplementary public benefit guidance on advancing education.
 The key public benefit delivered by EPT is the development of high quality education provided within its schools, to the public benefit of all our children and local communities.